Keriz/imx7-iis-fpga2wifi/README.md

 ### Execute code on STM32-Nucleo-MB1136 using STLINK (on-board debugger)

 Connect the STM32 board through USB.
 Build the STM32 FW using the task provided in the VS Workspace.
-Press F5 and run STM32 Cortex-M4 DEbug configuration.
+Press F5 and run STM32 Cortex-M4 Debug configuration.

 ## Documentation